-NOTE: I will continue to update this post as requests are made for more information.
-I’ll also update the price as I get a better feel for the market.
-No fire sales here though.
+NOTE: I mentioned that I’d continue to update this post as more information became available, and I’d also be updating the price as I get a better feel for the market.
+I’m raising my asking price as follows.

-This airplane likes to fly and Beverly and I are getting busy with other things.
-I also realize that I have no goals left to achieve with this aircraft, so I am focusing on flying a company Cheyenne while focusing on Beverly and I doing other things together.
+Background: This airplane likes to fly and Beverly and I are getting busy with other things.
+I also realize that I have no goals left to achieve with this aircraft, and that I am focusing on flying a company Cheyenne.
+Beverly and I are doing other things together that compete for my time.

 KX-155 SHOWN HERE HAS BEEN REPLACED WITH GARMIN GNC215